StevenMayher/432-notes/README.md

 Data Science for Biological, Medical and Health Research: Notes for PQHS/CRSP/MPHP 432

-This the repository for Professor Love's notes for 432 in Spring 2021.
+This the repository for Professor Love's notes for 432 at CWRU.

 To view the actual notes, visit https://thomaselove.github.io/432-notes/.